Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Meanwhile, hygiene and social distancing rules remain in place.
 France's nighttime curfew was lifted on June 20.
-Covering one's mouth and nose, however, is still obligatory when indoors, and when travelling on public transport.
+Covering one's mouth and nose, however, is still obligatory in enclosed public places, and when traveling on public transport.
 Some areas of the country are showing higher incidence rates than others and have been classified by the French government as "red zones."

 Many vacationers this summer seek ways of traveling where contact to other people is limited — yachting is one such option, like here at Cala Salada lagoon on Ibiza